-When we published our book, we knew the cover and title would be provocative.
+When we published our book, What's Up with White Women?, we knew the cover and title would be provocative.
 By juxtaposing a blonde, blue eyed, white woman next to the words, “What’s Up with White Women?” we directly challenged the myth of white women’s innocence.
 What we didn’t anticipate, due to our own internalized sense of innocence, was the vitriolic reaction to our cover.

 In addition to a few angry emails and social media posts, we also had white male radio hosts throughout the country who weren’t willing to interview us because they didn’t want to deal with the fallout of challenging white women.
 Ilsa had a client with whom she had worked for years discontinue their contract and tell her it was, in part, because white women had complained to their supervisor about the book cover.
 “If that’s what she thinks of us, why should we listen to anything she has to say?” was the essence of their reaction.
 This wasn’t the only reason these workshop participants were upset with Ilsa, and she recognized the multiple ways institutional racism and patriarchy played out, but this gave the women rationale to check out.
 Essentially, our book cover prompts the deeper question, what if you are not a good person all the time?

 We continue to grapple with this question and did not come to our initial understanding easily.
 In fact, we had written our whole manuscript without owning our naiveite about our innocence, not recognizing this as a key pilar upholding white heteropatriarchy and supremacy.